About the application

 The skills and experiences afforded by the Fellowship are intended to serve scholars who have a record of working with the public, as well as those who are starting to explore the public humanities.
 It is equally valuable for scholars who plan to pursue careers within the academy and those who plan to pursue other career paths.

 The Fellow is required to attend a two-day orientation run by Humanities New York at their New York City office.
 During the Fellowship year, the Fellow will develop a plan to give a public dimension to some aspect of their scholarly work and, as part of that process, identify potential community partners.
 The Fellow will participate in workshops scheduled for December 2017 and June 2018.

 The Fellow will present the outcomes of their research and public work to the Graduate Center, CUNY community in coordination with the Center for the Humanities at the Graduate Center, CUNY and submit a final report to Humanities New York.

 During the course of the Fellowship, the Fellow will have the opportunity to participate in programs, workshops, conferences, and advocacy events sponsored by Humanities New York.
 The Fellows are also eligible for additional project funds from the Humanities NY to support programs developed during the course of the fellowship.
 Throughout the Fellowship, Fellows are encouraged to work collaboratively with the Council to identify community partners, to explore possible methods and program formats, and to share findings as the research progresses.

-Applicants must be residents of New York State and enrolled as a doctoral student in a humanities discipline at New York University.
+Applicants must be residents of New York State and enrolled as a doctoral student in a humanities discipline at the Graduate Center, CUNY.
 Preference will be given to applicants who are in the final stages of the dissertation project.